 The Board of Directors is responsible to shareholders for the performance of Billabong International Limited and its subsidiaries (collective, the “Group”) and believes that high standards of corporate governance underpin the Company’s objective of maximising returns to shareholders.
-The Board is committed to the highest level of governance and endeavours to foster a culture that rewards ethical standards and corporate integrity.
-As required by the ASX Listing Rules this statement sets out the extent to which the Company has complied with the ASX Corporate Governance Principles and Recommendations (ASX Recommendations) during the financial year ended 30 June 2012.
+The Board is committed to a high level of governance and endeavours to foster a culture that rewards ethical standards and corporate integrity.
+As required by the ASX Listing Rules, this statement sets out the extent to which the Company has complied with the ASX Corporate Governance Principles and Recommendations (3rd Edition) (the ASX Recommendations) during the financial year ended 30 June 2017.
 The Board of Directors considers that the Group’s corporate governance practices comply with the ASX Recommendations, except where otherwise explained below.

 PRINCIPLE 1: Lay solid foundations for management and oversight

 The Directors are responsible to the shareholders for the performance of the Group in both the short and the longer term.
 Their focus is to enhance the interests of shareholders and other key stakeholders and to ensure the Company is properly managed.

 A summary of matters reserved for the Board is as follows:

 - setting strategic objectives and providing input into and final approval of the Group's overall strategic direction and strategic plans for each of the Group's major business units;

 - monitoring financial performance including approving business plans, the annual operating and capital expenditure budgets and financial statements and published reports;